 It was easy to see why they thought her dead.
 Her blue-tinted, mangled face wore the slackened mask of death, her half-open eyes dull and vacant, and Carlisle knew without having to look further that her injuries were fatal.
 He could already detect the scent of spinal fluid leaking into regions it shouldn't, the telltale sounds of a punctured lung… there had been blood loss from numerous wounds, most of them internal, and who knew how many broken bones, including a shattered cheekbone and dislocated jaw.
 And there was one other thing her scent told him – principally from the uniquely scented fluid built up in her battered chest region.
 She'd given birth very recently.

 The icy chill of Lake Superior's waters and wind had apparently slowed her biorhythms, inducing a state of semi-hibernation.
 Her breathing was too infrequent and shallow for the men to detect, and the reduced pulse had drastically slowed her bleeding.
 The cold was probably the only reason she was still alive, but all it had done was stave off the inevitable.

 There was nothing to be done for her... medically.

-There was no conscious decision on his part, but the sadness that had started to engulf him stopped encroaching as a plan of action began to take shape.
+There was no conscious decision on his part; just a plan of action that began to take shape.
 There was so little time, and so much to do.
 He had to play every card right, and find out as much as he could.
 Fortunately, the questions he had to ask were routine.

 As would be expected, he put on his stethoscope and set the bell over her chest on the still-damp, tattered nightgown she was wearing.
 At the same time, he rested two fingers against the carotid pulse point at her throat, grateful for the warmth deep below that only he could feel.
 But he also knew it could seep away and cool as they stood; her heart would give up soon.